WagnerGanaghar/BlackJack-Ganaghar/README.md

 # BlackJack-Ganaghar
-Trying to creat a BlackJack game.
+Trying to create a BlackJack game.
 Estou tentando criar um jogo BlackJack no Python